 If you have any ideas about illustrating, animating, video taping, or otherwise disseminating the content of this site, I would be very excited to hear from you.

-Pop Physics is written, produced, coded, and designed by C. Liam Brown.
-All content is copyright the author 2012 (unless otherwise noted).
+Pop Physics is written by C. Liam Brown.
+All written content is copyright the author (unless otherwise noted).